 - The Pledge of Allegiance is a statement of American ideals, and students shall be protected in their right to affirm their identity with these ideals.
-However, students who, because of religious or other deeply-held personal convictions, do not wish to participate in the pledge may, upon written request of their parent/guardian, refrain from participation but may not be disruptive. - Students have the right to refrain from any activity that violates the precepts of their religion. - Students have the right to express themselves by speaking, writing, wearing, or displaying symbols of ethnic, cultural, or political values. - Students have the right to petition and survey student opinion in accordance with the procedures established by the principal. - Students have the right to form and express their own opinions on controversial issues without jeopardizing relations with their teachers or the school. - Students have the right to assemble peacefully on school grounds or in school buildings.
-Exercise of this right shall be denied only en occasion when it substantially and directly endangers physical health or safety, damages property, or seriously and immediately disrupts the activities of others.
+However, students who, do not wish to participate in the pledge may, upon written request of their parent/guardian, refrain from participation but may not be disruptive. - Students have the right to refrain from any activity that violates the precepts of their religion. - Students have the right to express themselves by speaking, writing, wearing, or displaying symbols of ethnic, cultural, or political values. - Students have the right to petition and survey student opinion in accordance with procedures established by the principal. - Students have the right to form and express their own opinions on controversial issues without jeopardizing relations with their teachers or the school. - Students have the right to assemble peacefully on school grounds or in school buildings.
+Exercise of this right shall be denied only when it substantially and directly endangers physical health or safety, damages property, or seriously and immediately disrupts the activities of others.